DETAILED ACTION

 With regards to claims 14 and 16, AAPA in view of Kist disclose the invention set forth in claim 2 as set forth above.
 With regards to the limitations directed to the final pressures deviating from each other by a maximum of 25% (claim 14) and the evacuation times differing from one another by a maximum of 30% (claim 16), it is noted that vacuum systems such as disclosed by AAPA in view of Kist are applicable to a variety of vacuum generating environments and applications.
 As noted in Kist at col. 1 lines 26-47 and the discussion from col. 1 line 65 thru col. 2 line 2 it is common to have varying vacuum requirements for a particular application.
 Further, Kist discloses at col. 3 line 45 thru col. 4 line 11 that the duct and orifice mechanism (40,41) can be used to optimize airflows and final vacuum pressures (which would each be understood to be related to required evacuation times) for the application and the distinct vacuum chambers (it is noted that the chambers could be of differing size) the pump is applied to.
 Thus, for a particular application, it would have been obvious to optimize the airflows and pressures generated, and the evacuation times caused thereby, in the vacuum pump of AAPA in view of Kist to achieve the claimed conditions. “[W]here the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.”
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233,235 (CCPA 1955).

-With regards to claims 12 and 21, as noted above AAPA in view of Kist disclose the invention substantially as claimed but does not disclose the material in the preamble of the machine being a vacuum packaging machine.
+With regards to claim 12, as noted above AAPA in view of Kist disclose the invention substantially as claimed but does not disclose the material in the preamble of the machine being a vacuum packaging machine.
 However, this limitation is considered as an intended use of the vacuum system set forth in the preamble; and, the recitation that the device is a “vacuum packaging machine” has not been given patentable weight because it has been held that a preamble is denied the effect of a limitation where the claim is drawn to a structure and the portion of the claim following the preamble is a self-contained description of the structure not depending for completeness upon the introductory clause.
 Kroppa v.
 Robie, 88 USPQ 478 (CCPA 1951).
 Further, as evidenced by Rosentraeter, it is common to use rotary vane vacuum pumps (see [0006]) as part of a vacuum system in a food packaging machine (see [0003]).
-With regards to claim 21, since the vacuum pump of Kist is a rotary vacuum pump the system would be a rotary vacuum packaging system.
-It has been held that a recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus satisfying the claimed structural limitations.
+Additionally, it has been held that a recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus satisfying the claimed structural limitations.
 Ex parte Masham, 2 USPQ2d 1647 (1987).

 Claim(s) 6 and 17 is/are rejected under 35 U.S.C.
 103 as being unpatentable over AAPA in view of Kist as applied to claims 1 and 2 above, and further in view of Rosentraeter (USPAP 2024/0138448).

 As set forth above, AAPA in view of Kist discloses the invention substantially as claimed but does not disclose wherein the vacuum chamber i and/or the vacuum chamber j is an external chamber which contains a package for a foodstuff.
 Rosentraeter discloses a food packaging system (see [0003)) having an external vacuum chamber (40) that is connected to a vacuum pump disclosed as a rotary vane vacuum pump [0006].
-The Examiner gives official notice that one of ordinary skill in the art would understand that the food packaging system has a package for the food in the processing chamber.
+The examiner previously gave official notice that the food packaging system has a package for the food in the processing chamber, which was not challenged.
+This is taken as an admission that this material is prior art.

 At the time of the effective filing date of the instant application it would have been obvious to one of ordinary skill in the art to provide a package, as taught by Rosentraeter, in one or each of the vacuum chambers of AAPA in view of Kist as a well-known application of a vacuum system that utilizes a rotary vane vacuum pump order to generate vacuum in a vacuum chamber and to package and preserve food stuffs for extended periods of time.